Already have labs? Get a free clinical review Upload now

 Chelation refers to the bonding of ions and molecules to metal ions.
 In supplements, magnesium is chelated (bonded) to organic acids or amino acids to survive the stomach’s acidic environment.
 The strength of this bond affects how easily the magnesium dissociates (breaks apart) in the intestine.
 Organic salts, such as citrate and glycinate, generally have higher solubility and bioavailability compared to inorganic salts like magnesium oxide or magnesium carbonate.
 A 2019 dose-dependent absorption study in Biological Trace Element Research compared several magnesium forms and reported meaningful differences in absorption profiles across compounds.[2]

 When you look at magnesium carbonate vs citrate, for example, the carbonate form requires significant stomach acid to break down into an absorbable form.
 If your stomach acid is low, magnesium carbonate is poorly absorbed.
-In contrast, magnesium citrate and glycinate come pre-packaged with their own transporters, making them easier for the body to utilize regardless of stomach pH.
+Organic magnesium salts like citrate and glycinate are generally more soluble than magnesium oxide and are often better tolerated, though absorption varies by dose and formulation.

 Magnesium citrate and osmosis